h5bp/server-configs-nginx/doc/usage.md

     # install-specific edits
     /etc/init.d/nginx start

-Install specific edits will vary from server to user, minimal steps would be:
+Install specific edits will vary from server to user, see [Getting started](getting-started.md) for a description of the required steps.

- 1. verify the config in `nginx.conf` is appropriate - especially the `user` directive
- 2. Copy `sites-available/example.com` to `sites-available/mysite.com` and edit appropriately
- 3. Activate the new site by linking `mysite.com` into the `sites-enabled` directory

 ## Basic structure